aatifsohel/100-days-of-code/round-2-log.md

 ### R2D48 - May 22, 2023
 Today, I solved a coding challenge to test my knowledge of promisifiying.
 I learned about consuming promising promises with async await and error handling with try & catch.
 Today, I coded for an hour.

+### R2D49 - May 23, 2023
+Today, I learned about returning values from async function and running javascript promises in parallel.
+Today, I coded for an hour.